 In Egypt, rings started out as bound or braided sedges, rushes and reeds, and over the centuries they have definitely altered through different cultures.
-Bands of gold are very popular these days, but there is also silver, platinum, titanium and even meteor rock!
+Bands of gold are very popular these days, but there is also silver, platinum, titanium, and even meteor rock!
 There are no limits really.
-You can be creative about it too—some couples make their own, rendering the giving of the rings even more special and personal.
-My advice, however, would be to make sure the chosen material is durable.
+You can be creative about it too—some couples make their own, making the giving of the rings even more special and personal.
+Just make sure the chosen material is durable.
 Even the Egyptians had to swap their rings for other materials when they started deteriorating.
 You don’t have to dive for the largest gem or the shiniest metal you see.
 With all the beautiful materials and styles in the world you can, with a bit of thought, make something timeless and unique without paying an arm and a leg.

 You can shop for rings together, or in secret so you can surprise your partner.
 For the latter, one of the biggest worries for ring-buyers is not knowing the size needed.
 Ways around this include: